 Thanks to the promoters of steam communication between this place and Kirkwall - and we wish them every success - the sailing packets have now become a thing of the past, for instead of being drifted about at the mercy of the wind and tide, or becalmed as the case might be, we can now proceed to Kirkwall and back the same day, besides calling at several of the neighbouring Islands.
 The handsome little screw steamer “Lizzie Burroughs” has comfortable cabin accommodation, and is otherwise fitted with the necessary requirements for the conveyance of cattle and goods.

-A Meeting of the Rousay Temperance Society was held in the pariah school house on Friday evening, 25th ult.
+A Meeting of the Rousay Temperance Society was held in the parish school house on Friday evening, 25th ult.
 There was a poor attendance, the chief reason assigned being the inclemency of the weather.
-This Society has not been long started, and we tract the Bonny folks will corns out and giro it their support.
-There is very little drunkenness, however, and it is most gratifying to know that there is no single licensed spirit dealer the island.
+This Society has not been long started, and we trust the Rousay folks will come out and give it their support.
+There is very little drunkenness, however, and it is most gratifying to know that there is no single licensed spirit dealer on the island.

 1879 May 29 John o' Groat Journal

 ROUSAY, ORKNEY.
 WEATHER. - Winter has gone - at least we hope so - and summer has made its appearance without any spring.
 We had a beautiful summer day on 20th inst, and since then it has on the whole been mild.
 The braird is progressing well, but is nevertheless backward.